-This will provide Council and the NSW Police Force an opportunity to understand and assess the impacts of the proposal on its surroundings.
-It will also provide a more commercially viable timeframe during which the operator will have time to address issues that might arise from time to time to demonstrate the premises is capable of operating without having an amenity impact on its neighbours.
+The conditions remaining as originally applied will provide Council and the NSW Police Force an opportunity to understand and assess the impacts of the proposal on its surroundings.
+The original conditions will also provide a more commercially viable timeframe during which the operator will have time to address issues that might arise from time to time to demonstrate the premises is capable of operating without having an amenity impact on its neighbours.